Minh-Nguyen-0401/Glassdoor-Data-Preprocessing-And-EDA-Project/README.md

 ## Objectives and Guiding Questions

-In this project, our primary objectives include:
+In this project, my preset primary objectives include:

 1. **Data Cleaning and Structuring**: Prepare the dataset for analysis by cleaning and structuring the data.
 2. **Insight Extraction from Job Descriptions**: Extract meaningful insights from job descriptions to understand the requirements and trends in the data science field.